 Finally, if the user’s margin falls below the Termination Threshold of approximately 0.5% then all of the user’s open positions are liquidated and the user’s portfolio value will be zero.

-Unlike our competitors, we allow our customers to select the leverage they desire via the Leverage Slider.
-Users are able to change their leverage when in a position to either free up margin for extra positions or decrease their leverage, if they have sufficient margin available, to weather any volatile movements.
+Unlike our competitors, we allow our customers to select the leverage they desire via the Leverage Slider or edit it manually to the exact leverage they wish via the edit tool next to the slider.
+Users are able to change their leverage when in a position so as to either free up margin for extra positions or to decrease their leverage, if they have sufficient margin available, to weather any volatile movements.
 For further reading on this please see Isolated Margin.